lmorg/ttyphoon/README.md

 To do so you will need the following installed:
 - C compiler (eg GNU C)
 - Go compiler
-- SDL libraries
-  - sdl2
-  - sdl2_mixer
-- `pkg-config`
+- wails

-Aside from that, it's as easy as running `go build .` from the git repository root directory.
+Aside from that, it's as easy as running `make build` from the git repository root directory.

 ### VT Debugging